« Back to search results|

 Skills Desired: No farming experience is required, just a genuine interest in immersing yourself in helping make this farm run.
 If you do have farming experience, great, you'll have much more responsibility here than on a larger farm.
 Successful interns in past years have come from very diverse backgrounds, but all expressed a clear interest in someday starting their own farm.

 Educational Opportunities: Working on a small-scale farm alongside the farm owner, you're going to learn a lot.
 You'll be growing vegetables seed to harvest, in the field and in a greenhouse.
 You'll use most every tool we have at some point: everything from hand tools, to our electric walk-behind tiller, to our 32HP tractor.
-Although the job is primarily hands-on learning by doing, we participate in the Washington State Farm Internship Program which means we follow a farm-created educational curriculum and take about an hour a week outside the workday to discuss farm related topics in more depth.
+Although the job is primarily hands-on learning by doing, we participate in the Washington State Farm Internship Program which means we follow a farm-created educational curriculum and take one afternoon each week outside of the workday to discuss farm related topics in more depth.
 There is also flexibility to pursue your own interest on the farm: you'll be encouraged to grow a crop or two of your own interest and field trips to neighboring organic farms will be scheduled throughout the summer based on what you want to see more of.
 I learned how to farm as an intern myself, so I am motivated to provide a great educational experience for those who participate in our internship.

 Preferred method Of Contact: Email a resume and cover letter